top of page

 The next time you are experiencing self doubt, try to remind yourself: "I can't control my babies moods all the time and it's not a reflection on my parenting".

-Most of us are bombarded with "adivce" that is well intended but not that helpful.
-Sometimes it can become grating.
+Most of us are bombarded with "adivce" that is well intended but not at all helpful.
+I fact, these statements instill fear and guilt.
 Here are my personal favs!

 "Be careful because this/that/and the other can go wrong at birth"